mohamedleithy/Plant-Monitioring-Embedded-System/README.md

 # Introduction

-Plant monitoring is a crucial component of agriculture industries since it allows for the controlled climatic growth of plants for the best possible output.
-Automating a plant's monitoring and management of the environmental factors that either directly or indirectly influence the growth of the plant and, consequently, its output will ease the complexity of the process.
-In this proposal a plant monitoring system technology system is presented to provide feedback on a web app the proposal includes a detailed description of the problem, architecture of the system and the components used.
+Plant monitoring is a fundamental component of agriculture industries since it allows for controlling the growth of plants for the best possible output.
+Automating the process of plant monitoring and managing the environmental factors will ease the complexity of such process and will influence the growth of the plant and, consequently, its output.
+In this proposal a plant monitoring system is presented to provide feedback for the user on a web app.
+The proposal includes a detailed description of the problem, architecture of the system and the components used.

 # Problem Statement